-Set in the heart of the Conwy Valley, the very popular and pretty village of Betws-y-Coed has become a holiday and short break destination for visitors from all over the world.
-The village is renowned for quality holiday accommodation including pet friendly, romantic and family friendly accommodations popular with hikers, mountain bikers and ramblers who enjoy its spectacular natural beauty that includes secluded nearby lakes, meandering rivers, forests, mountains, and sparkling waterfalls.
-Whether you are on a business trip, a holiday, or on a weekend break, Betws-y-Coed provides you with the ultimate holiday experiences and places to stay that are unsurpassed.
-The village is not only unsurpassed in its beauty, but it boasts an excellent range of outdoor facilities, shops, pubs, and restaurants.
+Set in the heart of the Conwy Valley, this very popular and pretty village has become a holiday and short break destination for visitors from all over the world.
+The village is renowned for quality holiday accommodation including pet-friendly, romantic, and family-friendly accommodations popular with hikers, mountain bikers, and ramblers who enjoy its spectacular natural beauty that includes secluded nearby lakes, meandering rivers, forests, mountains, and sparkling waterfalls.
+Whether you are on a business trip, a holiday, or on a weekend break, you will find the village is not only unsurpassed in its beauty, but it boasts an excellent range of outdoor facilities, shops, pubs, and restaurants.

 Holyhead Road, the town’s main street, has many tasty restaurants, lovely shops, pubs and inns.
 Its awe-inspiring countryside makes it a perfect spot for mountain biking, kayaking, hiking, caving and even just meandering.
 Breathe in the lovely fresh air as you explore.
 Whether you are looking for fun-filled adventure or simply want a quiet walk outdoors, this is the perfect location.
 Some of the popular places to visit in this town include: